Skip To Content

 Brandy Patrick

-Records Division President
+President, Records Division

 Brandy Patrick is the President of the Record Retrieval Division of Lexitas.
 Ms. Patrick has over 17 years of experience in sales, operations, and mergers & acquisitions.
 Ms. Patrick is a thought leader in the industry, providing deep knowledge of HIPAA and the complex laws impacting record retrieval.
 Prior to her current role, Ms. Patrick was President of America First Legal Services, a premium record retrieval company acquired by Lexitas.